adham3assy/ITI_9months/README.md

 ## 📂 Repository Structure
 This repository includes notes, code implementations, and projects from my coursework.
 Stay tuned for updates as I continue expanding my skills!

-## 🌟 Connect with Me
-If you're interested in discussing AI, ML, or software engineering, feel free to reach out!

 ---